BurntToaster-Pirate15/Project-Prometheus/GDD.md

 # Introduction
 ## Game Summary
-Prometheus is a top-down 2D metroidvania game about an alchemist attempting to restore the sun.
+Prometheus is a top-down metroidvania turn-based tactics game about an alchemist attempting to restore the sun.

 ## Inspirations
 * Turnip Boy Commits Tax Evasion (and other Zelda-like games)
-* Transister
+* Transister ("go to a new room, fight, explore" loop)
-* Dungeon Drafter
+* Hoplite (mobile game, how it blends combat with puzzle)

 ## Player Experience